-- 1. Power on the module and verify successful completion of power-up self tests from console port or inspection of log file. - 2.
-Authenticate to the module using the default user acting as the Crypto Officer with the default password and username. - 3.
+- 1. Power on the module and verify successful completion of power-up self tests from console port or inspection of log file.
+The following message will appear on the console interface: "power-on self-tests passed". - 2.
+Authenticate to the module using the default operator acting as the Crypto Officer with the default password and username. - 3.
 Verify that the Hardware and Firmware P/Ns and version numbers of the module are the FIPS approved versions. - 4.
 Change the Network Manager (Crypto Officer) and User passwords using the SysPassWord command. - 5.
 Initialize the Key Encryption Key (KEK) with the KEKGenerate command.
 Account passwords and certain keys are persistent across reboots and are encrypted with the Key Encryption Key (KEK).
-This key can be reinitialized at any time.
+This key can be reinitialized at any time. - 6.
+DSA-2048 sized keys must not be used in FIPS mode.
+This implementation has not been tested.